Updated February 17, 2023

 Your toddler is more likely to try new foods when they feel they have choices.

-7- Focus on foods they like for the main meal:
+7. Focus on foods they like for the main meal:

-The times our kids have been most willing to try new foods has been when the main meal was something they really love.
+The times our kids have been most willing to try new foods have been when the main meal was something they really love.